bakiel/sprout-notes-app/planning-file.md

 3. User selects dietary restrictions and preferences
 4. System sends request to DeepSeek API
 5. System displays generated recipe
-6. User can save, edit, or regenerate the recipe
+6. User can save, edit with AI assistance, or regenerate the recipe

 ### Image Recognition Flow